Get access to everything we publish when you sign up for Outside+.

-This winter, take time to slow down in the pool and work on the little things that will pay off next year, like your stroke cycle.
+Take time to slow down in the pool and work on the little things that will pay off next year, like your stroke cycle.
 Beginners should do the lowest set option, intermediate the middle, and advanced should do the highest in the range.
-Enjoy this tech timeout swim!

 Tech Timeout Swim